 What’s Included: Depending on what type of membership you choose, you can take advantage of multiple perks, including a training orientation with a fitness expert, group fitness classes, online video workouts, tanning and HydroMassage.
 The Peak and Peak Results memberships can be used at multiple locations.

 Try It: Try a free one-day trial.

 Where: LA Fitness has over 700 locations in 27 states and Canada.

 How Much: Monthly fees are $34.99 with a $99 initiation fee or $44.99 with no initiation fee.
 The annual fee is $49.
 Prices may be higher at Signature Club and Premier Plus locations.

 What’s Included: Gyms include state-of-the-art equipment and cardio areas, group fitness classes, indoor heated pools, whirlpool spas and saunas.
 Some have kids’ clubs, juice bars and basketball and racquetball courts.

 Where: 24 Hour Fitness has over 400 locations in 11 states — California, Oregon, Washington, Nevada, Colorado, Texas, Hawaii, Florida, Virginia, New York and New Jersey.

-How Much: Monthly fees vary based on location and membership level, but month-to-month access to any club nationwide costs $51.99 per month.
+How Much: Monthly fees vary based on location, starting as low as $9.99 for a Silver membership, $24.99 for a Gold membership and $39.99 for a Platinum membership.
 Members pay a $49.99 annual fee and may also be subject to a one-time initiation fee.